nativeforest/bank-user-debts/README.md

 password: password

 # ENDPOINTS
-running on the URL http://localhost with port 8080 ( http://localhost:8080/api/v1 )
+This project is running on the URL http://localhost with port 8080 ( http://localhost:8080/api/v1 )

 -List of banks by user Id
 /api/v1/user/<userId>/banks